North Carolina Court Records

 - An attorney or anyone legally authorized to represent any of the above

 You can look at public marriage records online, depending on when and where the records were filed.
 For instance, several marriage indexes provide access to various marriage bonds, certificates, registers, and cohabitation bonds created between 1741 and 2011.
 Several North Carolina County Register of Deeds offices also provide marriage records online.
-Third-party platforms may also provide a solution.
+Official county websites often offer search tools for marriage records, and the NYC government portal (www.nyc.gov/cupid) offers online appointment scheduling and record requests.
+Sometimes, individuals may need to visit county offices to access certain records, especially for recent marriages.
+Third-party platforms may also offer a solution.
 Unaffiliated with the North Carolina government, such sites provide access to a wide selection of public records collated from different cities and counties across the state.
 However, the accuracy of the record results on such platforms may vary.

 Is North Carolina a Common Law State for Marriage?